usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/22/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `05aa35e928e18d991f857f38bf5fb276`
-- :material-text: **Run description:** Named entities were treated as phrases obtained from ngrams in the retrieved passages.
-We did not use any external resource(s).
+- :material-text: **Run description:** We did not use any external resource(s).
 Entity name and terms in the narrative were used as query terms.
 Passages were retrieved and expanded into a fixed sliding window size.
 10-gram phrases were obtained from the passages.
 Terms in the retrieved passages were assigned weights using a tf-idf method described in Clarke et al. (2001).
 N-grams were assigned scores using the term weights.
 Only N-grams having a page on Wikipedia were presented in the run submitted (although, another run not submitted did not include this feature).

 ---
 #### wikiruncats